 Whether Botox will be determined to be a viable treatment for acne is still unclear, but Dr. Shah’s initial results are interesting.
 It will require significant research before the safety and efficacy can be truly established, but any tool to help stamp out acne is always welcomed at Reflections.
 We’ll be keeping an eye on this one.

-In the meantime, check out our acne before/after photos to see how we’re successfully treating acne at Reflections, center for skin and body.
+In the meantime, check out our acne before and after photos to see how we’re successfully treating acne at Reflections, center for skin and body.